-While 2021 is underway, we are looking at some of the scientific interventions that may hugely impact the CBD industry.
+While 2021 is underway, we are looking at some scientific interventions that may hugely impact the CBD industry.
 In particular, exciting cannabis research will most likely be the highlight of the coming year.
 And who knows, we might stumble upon a fact that will change how everybody looks at cannabis.
 But that’s a story for another day.
 So, for now, let’s focus on the scientific efforts that will receive tremendous attention in 2021.

 Cannabis and COVID

 At the onset of the pandemic, news articles and blogs related to cannabis and COVID began emerging.
-Some determined the risk of cannabis smoking, while others went on to say that cannabis might actually help treat some of the SARS-CoV-2 symptoms.
+Some determined the risk of cannabis smoking, while others went on to say that cannabis might help treat some of the SARS-CoV-2 symptoms.

 Nonetheless, these implications spark the light for further research.
 And to put things into perspective, here’s a research study that tells you more about medical marijuana and its connection with COVID.

 In this study, the researchers used 3D artificial lung tissues to establish whether cannabis can decrease cytokine activities or not.
 The entire model was an identical replica of the human lungs, and it underwent UV light to decrease the inflammation-causing activities.
 Later on, in the experiment, seven different types of cannabis extracts were added to the process.
 And luckily, three out of the seven samples worked in reducing cytokine formation.

 Not only this, but the study went on to say that two profound cytokines (TNFα and IL-6) that play a huge role in the development of the virus were completely diminished.
 Simply put, cannabis was successful in reducing major inflammatory actions that lead to lung irritation.

 Besides this, one of the notable facts is that cannabis is widely recognized for its anti-inflammatory properties.
 In particular, cannabidiol (CBD) and cannabigerol (CBG).
 These two compounds can help balance your body’s inflammatory response.